heikadog/zml/zml.md

 ## Information

-This moderation list is composed of zoophiles and people who actively interact with them, and this document with information and evidence is provided for transparency.
-You can submit people to the list, request to be removed from the list, or submit feedback here: <https://zmlform.heika.dog>.
+This moderation list for Bluesky is composed of zoophiles and people who actively interact with them, and this document with information and evidence is provided for transparency.
+View and subscribe to the mute list: <https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i>.

+To mute or block the accounts on the list, select "Subscribe" at the upper-right corner of the list page.
+When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.

+You can submit accounts to the list, request to be removed from the list, or submit feedback here: <https://zmlform.heika.dog>.
+To share this list, select the arrow to the right of the Subscribe button.

-To be added to the list, candidates should meet at one or more of these criteria:
+To be added to the list, candidates should meet at least one or more of these criteria:

 1. Publicly identifying as a zoophile.
 This includes having indicators like the zeta symbol (ζ), the triangles and four-pointed star (◤✦◢), or the Phoenician aleph (𐤀) on their profile, or having a handle that's linked to an explicitly zoophile-centric domain name like \*.zoo.wtf, \*.zoo.and.me, \*.zooey.pub, or \*.zoofurs.net.
 2. Being publicly exposed by a whistleblower for being a zoophile.